oddbird/css-sandbox/src/scope/cascade.md

-But those structures & relationships are not at all clear in the many-to-many situation described by selectors.
+But those structures & relationships are not at all clear in the many-to-many situation described by selectors, which will be used to establish CSS scope.
-The relationship between two selectors can take any number of shapes -- trading parent/child relationships or even describing the exact same element.
+The relationship between two selectors can take any number of shapes -- alternating parent/child relationships in unexpected ways, or sometimes describing the exact same element in unison.

 None of that is clear by looking at the CSS alone, and it's one reason we have specificity -- which we can control & define without reference to the DOM.

-CSS scopes will be primarily defined using CSS selectors.
-It will not necessarily be clear how all the scopes are expected to overlay and interact.
+It will not necessarily be clear how all the scopes in a stylesheet are expected to overlay and interact.
 The parent/child/unison relationships
-are likely to change in unpredictable ways -- and author will need to rely on other tools that better express the _weight_ of a scoped rule.
+are likely to change in unpredictable ways -- and authors will need to rely on other tools that better express the _weight_ of a scoped rule.

+We can either limit that to
+the new (high-level) `@layer` blocks, or allow them to use selector specificity as well.

 ### Scope in existing tools